16 plant-based foodie hotspots in Norfolk

-Instagram fabulous from fab floral doorway to the beautifully presented and totally delicious food, this Grade II listed Georgian building is a stone’s throw from the cathedral.
+Instagram fabulous from the fab floral doorway to the beautifully presented and totally delicious food, this Grade II listed Georgian building is a stone’s throw from the cathedral.
 Owned by a community of people (including a couple of professional footballers) who care about sustainability, health and being massively groovy.
 I mean where else can you get Rose Latte and Dirtea Mushroom Tea?
 Exactly.

 The Tipsy Vegan, St Benedicts, Norwich

 Speakeasy cocktails, mouthwatering bites and a mocktail list to rival the best in London?
 I’m in!
-The Tipsy Vegan makes no pretence about loving the taste of a bacon sarnie, but they don’t want animals used in the process.
+The Tipsy Vegan makes no pretense about loving the taste of a bacon sarnie, but they don’t want animals used in the process.
 So the food is vegan versions of comfort classics; burgers, mac ‘n’ cheese, wraps and tapas.
 Cheers!

 The Gatherers, Norwich

 Inspired by the bistros of France, Italy and Spain, The Gatherers is all about championing plant-centric local produce, authentic flavours and homegrown vegetarian and vegan ingredients.
 The menu changes seasonally.
 For autumn, expect delicious herby risottos, smokey woodland soups and comforting pastas with classic puds like chocolate torte and caramelised apple tart.
 There’s an impressive wine and cocktail list to boot.
 And the plant-based tasting menu is a joy.